Bayesian regression with spatio-temporal varying coefficients: Concluding remarks

 \section{Concluding remarks}

-We have proposed a space-time dependent process with normal marginal distributions which we use in this paper as a prior distribution for the coefficients in a regression model.
-The flexibility of the prior is huge and allow us to identify individuals and times where the explanatory variable shows a significant effect, as was the case in the study of gastrointestinal and respiratory diseases in Mexico.
+We have proposed a space-time dependent process, STN, which has a multivariate normal distribution and identically distributed marginal distributions.
+We use our process as a prior distribution for the coefficients in a regression model.
+The prior is very flexible so it allows us to identify areas and times where explanatory variables show differentiated effects, as was the case in the study of gastrointestinal and respiratory diseases in Mexico.

+When comparing our model with competitors previously proposed in the literature, our model outperforms all of them.
+We believe that none of the typical priors (CAR, AR and MCAR), borrow enough strength from spatial and temporal neighbours.
+The reason is that there is a single data point ($(y_{i,t},x_{i,t})$) to update the coefficients $\alpha$ and $\beta_{i,t,k}$, $k=1,\ldots,p$.
+A more structured prior as the one we are proposing is preferred in this varying coefficients regression setting.

 Other use of our space-time process is to model responses with spatial and temporal dependence.
 In this case the model would be used as a sampling distribution (likelihood) instead of a prior.
+Additionally, to make our model even more flexible, instead of setting a value for each $c_{i,t}$ as we did here, we could put a hyper-prior (hierarchical) distribution on all of them so the data can help us determine their best value.

-An alternative construction to define a spatio-temporal process that gives a different strength to each connection is the following.
-Instead of defining a latent parameter for each location $(i,t)$, we define a latent parameter for each connection.
-That is, if location $(i,t)$ is ``neighbour'' of location $(j,s)$, in notation $(i,t)\sim(j,s)$, then we define a latent $\gamma_{j,s}^{i,t}$.
-Of course we do require a symmetry condition such that $\gamma_{j,s}^{i,t}\equiv\gamma_{i,t}^{j,s}$.
-Thus, a second proposal for the distribution of $\bbeta$ is
+An alternative construction to define a spatial process that gives a different strength to each connection is the following.
+Instead of defining a latent parameter for each location $i$, we define a latent parameter for each connection.
+That is, if location $i$ is neighbour of location $j$, in notation $i\sim j$, then we define a latent $\gamma_{j}^{i}$.
+Of course we do require a symmetry condition such that $\gamma_{j}^{i}\equiv\gamma_{i}^{j}$.
+If we now let $\bgamma=\{\gamma_{j}^{i}\}$, a different model for the distribution of spatial $\bbeta=\{\beta_i\}$ would be